Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Other communities may have fewer standalone libraries of code, but this tends to mean they have either:

-- larger dependencies, eg Java
+- larger dependencies - for example, Java

 Managing risks in third party code